AdrianAgulto/AdrianAgulto/README.md

-Hello, I'm Adrian
+Hello,

+My name is Adrian Agulto

 <a href="https://www.linkedin.com/in/adrian-agulto-49286027a/"><img src="https://img.shields.io/badge/-LinkedIn-blue?logo=linkedin&logoColor=white"/></a>

-[Brief Introduction - Remove this afterwards]

-I am a class of 2024 alumni of Western Governors University with a Bachelor's of Cybersecurity and Information Assurance.
-I have a strong passion and interest for cybersecurity.
+I am a recent alumni of Western Governors University with a Bachelor's of Cybersecurity and Information Assurance.
+I have a strong passion and interest for Cybersecurity and all things .

 Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 Skills